 She didn’t read fiction, only nonfiction—on serious topics: war, politics, history.
 How language enables war, how people from different sides are manipulated and divided.
 These were topics I’d never cared about.
 She was my opposite: if I was the moon, she was the sun; I moved up, she moved down; I headed east, she went west.
 Watching her meander out of sync with the pace of the crowd, I found myself slowing down, too—studying every book she picked up, walking the same paths.
 What is she thinking?
 Ah, so that’s what she’s thinking.
 One of our friends decided to leave, but I wanted to stay.
 I wanted to get dinner.

 For some reason, she ordered another drink—this time, a beer.
 Watching the satisfaction on her face, I suddenly wanted to drink too.
 I asked if I could have a sip of hers.
 She pushed the glass toward me without hesitation.
 She didn’t resist my presence.
 That’s when I started talking about my ex.
 She didn’t seem surprised at all by the topic shift—maybe she was tipsy by then.
 She’d been drinking all day and munching on edibles the whole time.
 I kept talking, explaining my MBTI.
 I asked, do you like my personality type?—but what I really meant was, do you like me?
-I wanted to see her again.
-I don’t know if she caught my meaning.
+I want to see you again.
+I don’t know if she got what I meant.
 I just knew I didn’t want to go to the event I had planned that night.
 I wanted to stay here.
 Talk nonsense with her.
 Watch her little expressions, her tipsy look.
 Talk until the restaurant closed, until the whole city shut down.

 We went to one bar, then another.
 To my surprise, I ate the edible she gave me.
 Summer nights in San Francisco are so gentle—the breeze brushed softly against me.
 I sat by the roadside, gazing at the streetlights.
 Quietly, I thought to myself: A story is about to begin.